-Judaism interprets the act of Adam and Eve as disastrous on a moral and practical plane (they do disobey God and are thrown out of the Garden of Eden, after all; he will have to work hard and she will bear children in pain) but without the generation-by-generation consequences explicated by Christianity.
-There is not even a real word for "Hell" in Hebrew, much less the sort of visions of it endemic to Christian thought.7 While Islam offers a concept of Hell and also a distinct concept of Final Judgment that can lead someone to that unhappy place, the road to damnation is not based on the sin of Adam and Eve.
-On the contrary, Islam's primary text is explicit that one person's sins cannot yield consequences for someone else: "No soul will be questioned for what another soul has done" (Q. 17:15).
+Judaism interprets the act of Adam and Eve as disastrous on a moral and practical plane (they do disobey God and are thrown out of the Garden of Eden, after all; Adam will have to work hard thereafter and Eve will bear children in pain) but without the generation-by-generation consequences explicated by Christianity.
+There is not even a real word for "Hell" in Hebrew, much less the sort of visions of it endemic to Christian thought.
+While Islam offers a concept of Hell and also a distinct concept of Final Judgment that can lead someone to that unhappy place, the road to damnation is not based on the sin of Adam and Eve.
+On the contrary, Islam's primary text is explicit that one person's sins cannot yield consequences for someone else: "He who follows the Right Way shall do so to his own advantage; and he who strays shall incur his own loss.
+No one shall bear another's burden."
+(Q. 17:15).
 So the very nature of sin and evil, particularly as understood through the act of Adam and Eve, is necessarily subject to an interpretive process when trying to determine how most fully to submit to God's will-and each tradition, speaking broadly, goes in its own direction.

 What we believe is inevitably interwoven with what and how we understand and how and what we understand is interwoven with what we believe.
 St Anselm of Canterbury (1033-1109) recognizes this even when he is undertaking the first fully articulated argument for God's existence-the "Ontological Argument," contained in his ca 1085 work, Proslogium-when at the end of the first chapter he notes that "I do not seek to understand that I may believe, I believe in order to understand.
 For this also I believe: that unless I believed, I would not understand."
-And indeed, his "proof" is predicated on an already-accepted belief not only in God's existence
+And indeed, his "proof" is predicated on an already-accepted belief not only in God's existence but in an understanding of God as perfect-as a Being than which there can be none more perfect-and that to exist is more perfect than not to exist.